 RDJ Diversity Scholarship aims to impact ethnic diversity in legal profession

-The firm is pleased to once again award scholarships to two students intending to study law at University College Cork.
+RDJ is pleased to announce that applications for the 2023 RDJ Diversity Scholarship are now open.
+The annual scholarship will be awarded to two students intending to study law at University College Cork.
 In furtherance of the firm’s strong commitment to diversity and inclusion, preference will be given to students from a Black, Asian or Minority Ethnic Background.

-The RDJ Diversity Scholarship supports students from Black, Asian and Minority Ethnic Backgrounds studying Law at UCC, with the aim of encouraging diversity in the legal profession.
+Now in its third year, the RDJ Diversity Scholarship supports students from Asian, Black and Minority Ethnic Backgrounds studying Law at UCC, with the aim of encouraging diversity in the legal profession in Ireland.
 RDJ has donated €40,000 over four years for the scholarships, which are awarded to two UCC School of Law students each year.

-Imamma Eunice and Laya Little — the first scholarship recipients in 2021 — each received a scholarship worth €5,000 and a work placement opportunity with RDJ.
+Aoife Nazneen Nurul Khasri and Ruth Fu Dong McKernan — the recipients of the 2022 awards— each received a scholarship worth €5,000 and a work placement opportunity with RDJ.
 The award was made following a competitive selection process based on exam results, a personal statement, a 1,000-word essay discussing the topic, “The Need for Diversifying the Legal Profession in Ireland” and an interview.

-Imamma Eunice Ikebuasi has just completed her third year of the BCL Law (International) programme.
+Aoife Nazneen Nurul Khasri has just completed her second year of the BCL Law (Clinical) programme.
 Speaking on the scholarship and her experience of working at RDJ, she said:

 UCC School of Law